Architecture — Planning and Building in Existing Contexts

 Master of Science (M.Sc.)

-The Master's degree program aims to provide a scientific-theoretical and practice-oriented in-depth and additional qualification.
-The study objectives focus on broadening specialist knowledge with a stronger specialization in the field of "Planning and Building in Existing Contexts".
+The master's degree program provides rigorous academic and professional preparation through advanced study that combines theoretical knowledge with practical application.
+A strong focus is placed on broadening specialist knowledge, with a distinct specialization in the field of "Planning and Building in Existing Contexts."

-The Master's degree program aims to provide students with a scientific-theoretical and practice-oriented in-depth and additional qualification.
-The study objectives focus on broadening specialist knowledge with a stronger specialization in the field of "Planning and Building in Existing Contexts".
-The Master's degree program serves to improve methodological-analytical skills and at the same time the required context-specific application.
+The master's degree program provides rigorous academic and professional preparation through advanced study that combines theoretical knowledge with practical application.
+A strong focus is placed on broadening specialist knowledge, with a distinct specialization in the field of "Planning and Building in Existing Contexts."
+Attention is given to improving methodological-analytical skills alongside necessary context-specific applications.
 In particular, the project orientation and the practical relevance of the study projects are intended to support this qualification objective.
-By focusing on the subject area of "Planning and Building in Existing Contexts", students have the opportunity to acquire expertise in dealing with building fabric in terms of urban planning, functional, constructive-technical, design and theoretical aspects.
+By focusing on the subject area of "Planning and Building in Existing Contexts," students acquire expertise in dealing with building fabric in terms of urban planning, functional, constructive-technical, design and theoretical aspects.

 1) Bachelor of Science or Bachelor of Arts degree in Architecture or a comparable diploma degree with an overall grade of at least 2.5